-After the image file has uploaded, select the image type.
+After the image file has been uploaded, select the image type.
 I almost always choose Complex, but you can make a different selection depending on your monogram.

 Next, you will be prompted to click on any areas of the image that you want to remove.
 In this case, you will want to click on any white background areas.
-Don’t forget to remove the small areas of white background from the middle of letters like “a”, “o”, “e” and others.
+Don’t forget to remove the small areas of white background from the middle of letters like “a”, “o”, “e”, and others.

 Once you have removed all of the background areas, click continue.
 And then click “Save as a cut image.”